A Prisoner of the Past: Composition

 Paddy McAloon originally wrote "A Prisoner of the Past" in the spring of 1989 for a proposed album of songs where he imagined he was writing for Phil Spector, wishing to emulate "all the niceties of Sixties pop music but with a more modern lyrical twist".
 "River Deep – Mountain High", a 1966 Spector production for Ike & Tina Turner, was a specific inspiration, though McAloon ultimately felt too small a recording space and too few musicians made it "impossible to create the Spector sound".
 McAloon has described it as a revenge song, with the lyrics being a stalker's threat to a former lover.
 His "pathetic dream of revenge" is the notion that both of them will become ghosts.

 Release

-Prefab Sprout performed "A Prisoner of the Past" on the BBC1's The National Lottery Live two days ahead of its release date of 21 April 1997.
+Prefab Sprout performed "A Prisoner of the Past" on BBC1's The National Lottery Live two days ahead of its release date of 21 April 1997.
 The song was playlisted by British radio stations including BBC Radio 1, BBC Radio 2, Virgin Radio, Heart London and Key 103 Manchester.
 It made number 35 on Music Week's Top 50 Airplay Hits chart on 26 April 1997.
 It entered the UK Singles Chart at its peak of number 30 on 4 May 1997, ultimately spending two weeks on the chart.
 A black and white music video was produced for the song featuring the band in a manor house.